2-double-G/react-auth/README.md

 # Description

-SPA with adaptive layout and user authentication with Validation.
+SPA with adaptive layout and user authentication with validation.

 Additionally displaying a list of users with filtering by username and sorting by ID